ccmeyers/slide-presentation/README.md

 Slide-Presentation
 ==================

 This is a small JavaScript library that simulates a Keynote or PowerPoint presentation.
-I wrote a [blog post]() about it.
-Also, you can take a look at the [demo]().
+I wrote a <a href="http://anunexpectedcoder.com/blog/2015/09/23/slide-slide-slippity-slide/" target="_blank">blog post</a> about it.
+Also, you can take a look at the <a href="http://slide-presentation.divshot.io/" target="_blank">demo here</a>.

 The build includes the following: